ecnx/system-wide-socks5-proxy/Readme.md

 Programs
 --------
-Two programs axproxy and vsocks available here will be needed
+Two programs axproxy and vsocks available here will be needed.

 How to?
 -------